Reenforcements/FPGAComputer/log.md

+### 6/5/18

+I think I'm just going to add some hardware in the memory unit and some extra control lines for loading/saving left and right.
+I'm ready to create the diagram!
+I think my diagram is going to end up nearly the same, but I really understand the different parts very well now.

+### 6/4/18

+Pretty much done with the control line planning.
+I neglected load word left, load word right, store word left, and store word right.
+I heard they weren't popular instructions so they were removed in the following version of MIPS I think.
+I should probably still implement them though.
+I think I can accomplish this with bit shifting and some extra hardware to mess with the address being read from/written to in the memory.
+I'm probably going to save it until I finish the processor diagram or maybe until I get the processor working.
+It will be easier to implement this once I get used to the pieces that I'm working with.

 ### 6/2/18

 Working with the instruction set and planning out each module and how each instruction could be implemented seems to be working really well!